zjwhitehead/T-Panel/README.md

 ## Describe

  T-Panel is an intelligent home product featuring a 480x480 RGB pixel large screen.
 It is controlled by the high-performance ESP32S3 chip onboard, which can communicate and exchange data with ESP32H2.
-The product also incorporates an RS485 chip for long-distance transmission of other devices, and its wide voltage input enhances compatibility.
+The product also incorporates an RS485 chip for long-distance transmission of other devices, and its wide voltage input enhances compatibility.The screen of the T-Panel version is touch-enabled.

 ## Preview